A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Existing Estimators

 which requires $\ell > 1$, and

-Comprehensive evaluations by \citet{cogbill2018retrospective} indicate that these estimators remain among the best-performing classical plotless methods when CSR is violated.
+Comprehensive evaluations by \citet{cogbill2018retrospective} show that these estimators remain among the best-performing classical plotless methods when CSR is violated.

-A major advance was introduced by \citet{shen2020distance}, who explicitly modeled spatial aggregation using the negative binomial distribution.
-Although the NBD has long been recognized as a flexible model for aggregated spatial patterns \citep{ZILLIO2010modelling,Condit2018community}, earlier applications to distance sampling often required numerical inversion or simulation-based procedures \citep{eberhardt1967developments,gao2013detecting}.
-In contrast, \citet{shen2020distance} derived closed-form moment-based estimators, enabling direct and computationally efficient density estimation.
+A more explicit treatment of aggregation was introduced by \citet{shen2020distance}, who modeled point-to-tree distances under the negative binomial distribution.
+The NBD has long been recognized as a flexible model for aggregated spatial patterns \citep{ZILLIO2010modelling,Condit2018community}, but earlier uses in distance sampling often relied on numerical inversion or simulation-based procedures \citep{eberhardt1967developments,gao2013detecting}.
+In contrast, \citet{shen2020distance} derived closed-form moment-based estimators, making density estimation under aggregation both direct and computationally efficient.

 Under the NBD model, the probability density function of the distance $R$ to the $\ell$th nearest individual in each sector is